sphynkx/ytstorage/README.md

 ## S3 configuration
 Service may use S3 based storages via `aiobotocore` module (support for S3, Ceph, Google Cloud, MinIO etc).
-Ir requires configured and available local or remote storage.
+It requires configured and available local or remote storage.
 Below is a quick simple configuration for local minio based storage.

 ### MinIO